The British Aerobatics Code of Conduct

-Every year, the British Aerobatic Association (BAeA) organizes a number of competition weekends, when flying takes place at host airfields.
-The intention of such weekends is that they are beneficial, not only to the BAeA and its members, but also to the groups and individuals who normally operate from the airfields in question.
+Every year, British Aerobatics organises a number of competition weekends, when flying takes place at host airfields.
+The intention of such weekends is that they are beneficial, not only to members, but also to the groups and individuals who normally operate from the airfields in question.

 The arrival at the host airfield of a fair number of visiting aircraft, pilots, officials and supporters can be disruptive, and a long series of contest flights throughout the day can easily spoil the operating routine at the host airfield.
 There is therefore a real need for understanding and co-operation on all sides if the aims of the competition weekend are to be met.

-The aim of this code of conduct is to provide a framework within which contest organizers, competing pilots and the authorities at host airfields can work together to ensure a mutually beneficial relationship.
+The aim of this code of conduct is to provide a framework within which contest organisers, competing pilots and the authorities at host airfields can work together to ensure a mutually beneficial relationship.

 The purposes of competition